doughphunghus/7d2dModlets/Khelldon-ComplexCobble/README.md

 **Description:**
 # Complex Cobble!
-This modlet changes the recipes for cobblestone to make it more difficult to craft.
+This modlet changes the recipes for cobblestone and Flagstone to make it more difficult to craft.